MarvinOtt/SlimeSimulation/README.md

 * Background support
 * Different colors for particles
 * Changing the current configuration in realtime
-* Auto rotate rules and settings
+* Automatically cycle rules and settings

 ## Configuration
-Configurations can be done in the **settings.txt** file\
+The configuration can be changed in the **settings.txt** file\
-Following configurations can be done:
+Following settings can be adjusted:
-1. Start application in background for the selected monitor
+1. Start application in the background for the selected monitor
 2. Default monitor
 3. V-Sync factor
 4. Background Color
 5. Time between setting changes
 6. Number of frames when a transition happens
-7. Colors for the particles
+7. Color for the particles
 8. All the rules and their configurations

-A rule configuration can be added by incrementing the configuration number for the specific rule and adding the *configuration block*.\
+A rule configuration can be added by incrementing the configuration number for that specific rule and adding the *configuration block*.\
 The *configuration block* can be copied by pressing the Copy2Clip button.
 A *configuration block* consists of the following 7 things:
 * Angle of the left and right sensor